15 Important YouTube Metrics For Saas Brand Monitoring & Customer Retention

 Brand Monitoring: These metrics will show how well your videos resonate with your target audience.
 Are people finding, watching, and interacting with your content?
 The right metrics will give you those answers.

-Customer Retention: Think of your YouTube channel as an extension of your customer support.
+Customer Retention: Think of your YouTube channel as an extension of your SaaS customer support.
 With how-to videos and product guides, you give customers a powerful self-service resource.
 These metrics will help gauge whether the videos are effective or whether people understand and apply the knowledge you share.

 Let us now explore these metrics separately for brand monitoring and customer retention.